soniavaidya05/leakyemotions/docs/source/tutorials/model_wrapping.md

 At a minimum, this method is called whenever an agent takes an action in the environment using the [Agent.transition()](#agentarium.agents.Agent.transition) function.
 It can additionally be called when a model completes a training step using the [train_step()](#agentarium.models.base_model.AgentariumModel.train_step) function (described below).
 The base class takes a single input, a state (generated from an environment when an agent makes an observation using {py:obj}`agentarium.observation.observation_spec.ObservationSpec.observe()`) and yields an output `int` that corresponds to the action taken.

-Many models have an exploration parameter :math:`\varepsilon` that dictate the chance of taking a random action.
+Many models have an exploration parameter $\varepsilon$ that dictate the chance of taking a random action.
 The base model has a convenience function [set_epsilon()](#agentarium.models.base_model.AgentariumModel.set_epsilon) to allow this value to be updated across time:

 ```python
   def set_epsilon(self, new_epsilon: float) -> None: